Orange County Line: History

-Future
+Future development

 The route of the Orange County Line may be used for future extensions of the planned California High-Speed Rail line from Los Angeles Union Station to Anaheim.
 Potential stops include Norwalk or Fullerton.

+The line it uses, the Surf Line, is vulnerable to the effects of coastal erosion and sea level rise in San Clemente, California.
+Between 2022 and 2023, service was suspended several times due to coastal erosion.
+Service most recently resumed on May 27, 2023.